 The Executive Director has the authority to deny or suspend membership privileges at any time.
-For permanent revocation of membership privileges, the Group Vice President and SVP Membership will be consulted.
+For permanent revocation of membership privileges, the Group Vice President will be consulted.

 The YMCA conducts regular sex offender screenings on all members, participants, and guests.
 If a sex offender match occurs, the YMCA reserves the right to cancel membership, end program participation, and remove visitation access.